GGonnerman/CS4550_Compiler/README.md

 - Ensure that the `kleins` file in the project root is executable
   - If not, running `chmod +x kleins` should make it
 - From the root, you can now run `./kleins path/to/source.kln`

+#### Running kleinp on a klein source code file to print text or dot

+- Ensure that the `kleinp` file in the project root is executable
+  - If not, running `chmod +x kleinp` should make it
+- From the root, you can now run `./kleinp path/to/source.kln`
+- kleinp defaults to printing text, but it can be customized using the `--format` flag
+  - Running `./kleinp --format text path/to/source.kln` will print the file as a 2-space indented text tree
+  - Running `./kleinp --format dot path/to/source.kln` will print the file as a dot program
+    - So, given proper dot installation, one can for example run `./kleinp --format dot path/to/source.kln | dot -T png -o out.png` and then view open the out.png file in an external program.

 #### Running any python file